 For any one who has fully immersed themselves in a thesis — usually for too long — you know how a certain unhealthy fascination with the subject creeps in.
 Mine was seeing as many of these historical reminders as possible.
 Whenever I encounter an old cemetery, I scan the scene for the tell tale 1898 medallions, the gravestones of veterans naming this or that regiment or warship, and the tombstone where somebody still places a small American flag.

 I knew the monuments intimately in Rhode Island.
 In my mind’s eye I can still see the replica, golden USS Maine in Wilcox Park in Westerly, and the absurdly placed cannons at Watch Hill as if Spain was ever going to invade.

-A Hiker statue in Pawtucket (thousands of Hiker statues — a single regular infantryman holding his rifle en route to San Juan Hill — still exist across the nation).
+Also, Hiker statues in Pawtucklet and Woonsocket. (thousands of Hiker statues — a single regular infantryman holding his rifle en route to San Juan Hill — still exist across the nation).
 Another Hiker plopped in downtown Providence where legions of buses leave and take passengers of whom very, very few must know who the Hiker is.

 After a Buffalo Bills game that includes a visit downtown or a trip to the Albright-Knox, a stop by the Hiker is obligatory.
 After a basketball game at the Carrier Dome, Billings Park calls.
 I once left the thruway to see a Hiker in Elmira.

 When in Manhattan, I am magnetically drawn to Central Park for perhaps the granddaddy of them all, a monumental shrine to the Maine.
 When visiting my sister in San Francisco, I find myself inching towards Delores Street for a reddish-brown bronzed beauty or to Presidio Park near the Golden Gate Bridge where old Spanish War guns point westward.